pure-data/pure-data/doc/1.manual/pdmanual.md

 "audio setup" dialog).

-Pd can read or write samples to files either in 16-bit or 24-bit fixed point or in 32-bit floating point, in WAV, AIFF, or AU format, via the soundfiler, readsf, and writesf objects.
+Pd can read or write samples to files either in 16-bit or 24-bit fixed point or in 32-bit floating point, in WAV, AIFF, or AU format, via the `soundfiler`, `readsf`, and `writesf` objects.

 ### Tilde Objects and Audio Connections

-Audio computations in Pd are carried out by "tilde objects" such as "osc\~" whose names conventionally end in a tilde character to warn you what they are.
+Audio computations in Pd are carried out by "tilde objects" such as `osc~` whose names conventionally end in a tilde character to warn you what they are.
 Tilde objects can intercommunicate via audio connections.
 When audio computation is turned on, or when you change the audio network while audio is on, Pd sorts